watadarkstar/react-native-parlant/README.md

    •
   <a href="https://www.linkedin.com/feed/update/urn:li:activity:7369036507208183808/" target="_blank">👀 Watch a demo</a>
   <br />
-  <a href="https://x.com/icookandcode" target="_blank">Need help building your agent?
-Connect with Adrian on X 🚀
+  <a href="https://x.com/icookandcode" target="_blank">🚀 Need help building your agent?
+Connect with Adrian on X
 </a>
 </p>